Meno a Kwena is a hidden gem of a camp. Perched on a rocky clifftop above the Boteti River overlooking the Makgadikgadi Pans National Park, Botswana.

 Dry Season (April – October):

-Sleep-out under the stars on the Pans – this requires a minimum 3-night stay with a minimum of 2 guests.
+Sleep out under the stars on the Pans.
+This requires a minimum 3 night stay with a minimum of 2 guests.
 The sleepout is available from 1st May to 30th September only.
 Subject to weather and dryness of the pans.
-Must be pre-booked.

 Children:

-Children up to 5 years old are accommodated free of charge when sharing with adults.
+Children up to 5 years old stay for free when sharing with adults.

 Families with children between 6 – 18 years; are charged 50% of the per person rate per night.
 When sharing with adults.